• Skip to main content

 Instructions

-1. In a large mixing bowl, beat together the butter, powdered sugar, and salt until smooth and creamy, about 1-2 minutes.
+1. In a large mixing bowl (with the paddle attachment if using a stand mixer), beat together the butter, powdered sugar, and salt until smooth and creamy, about 1-2 minutes.

 2. Scrape the bowl down with a rubber spatula.
-Add the vanilla and cream.
+Add the cream and vanilla.
 Beat for another 1-2 minutes or until light and fluffy.

 3. Decorate cake as desired or refrigerate in an airtight container for up to 3 days.